crcdng/hen-timeline/timeline.md

 … to be continued

 *written by [@crcdng](https://twitter.com/crcdng) based on research from Twitter, Medium, Youtube and other public sources.
-Special thanks to Javier Graciá-Carpio [@jagracar](https://twitter.com/jagracar) for public data collection.*
+Special thanks to Javier Graciá-Carpio [@jagracar](https://twitter.com/jagracar) for public data collection and to https://hic.af for the links.*

 Published under the Creative Commons Attribution-NonCommercial 4.0 International License [(CC BY-NC 4.0)](https://creativecommons.org/licenses/by/4.0/)